 Distance from Hoi An: 20 kilometres (27 minutes)

 Duration: Can be done as a half or full-day trip

 Located just off the coastal road between Da Nang and Hoi An, the Marble Mountains are the shortest day trip you can do from Hoi An.
-This cluster of marble and limestone hills, riddled with caves and grottos, has been a centre of worship since the time of the ancient Champa.
-With some of the larger caves been transformed into religious shrines and pagodas, it’s hard to find any other site in Vietnam that contains such religious diversity and magnificent scenery.
+This cluster of marble and limestone hills, riddled with caves and grottos, has also been a centre of worship since the time of the ancient Champa.
+Some of the larger caves been transformed into religious shrines and pagodas.
+It’s hard to find any other site in Vietnam that contains such religious diversity and magnificent scenery like it.

 Hidden Hint: If you’re travelling with children or those with limited mobility, then avoid the 156-step climb at the main entrance and take the lift.

 Each of the five mountains is named after one of the five elements: water, wood, fire, metal and earth.
-The main one, Thuy Son (water) is the only one open to tourism.
-A visit to the top of the mountain offers spectacular views of Da Nang, Non Nuoc beach, and the surrounding Marble Mountains.
+But the main one, Thuy Son (water) is the only one open to tourism.
+A visit to the top of the mountain also offers spectacular views of Da Nang, Non Nuoc beach, and the surrounding Marble Mountains.